-Test and Protect will gather details of high risk contacts through an online form that is provided to positive cases simultaneously when results are received and, dependent on the priority of the case, via a follow-up phone call.
+Test and Protect will gather details of household and non-household contacts through an online form that is provided to positive cases simultaneously when results are received and, dependent on the priority of the case, via a follow-up phone call.

 When positive results are reported to schools by staff and parents/pupils, it can help support the process if they take the opportunity to encourage those staff and parents to engage with the Test and Protect process and complete the online form as soon as possible.

-Identifying high risk contacts of adults e.g. staff members who test positive
+Identifying contacts of adults e.g. staff members who test positive

 If the positive case is aged over 18, they will be asked by Test and Protect, using the online form, to identify all contacts using the same definition: